List of NCIS characters: Nick Torres

-Nicholas "Nick" Torres (Wilmer Valderrama) is an undercover agent who first appears in the season 14 premiere, "Rogue".
+Nicholas Torres (Wilmer Valderrama) is an undercover agent who first appears in the season 14 premiere, "Rogue".
 Nick has been an NCIS deep cover agent for years, but when his cover is blown and he learns his sister's life could be in danger, he races back to DC in an ill-fated attempt to stop it.
 His mission crosses over with that of Gibbs' team.
 However, after working with them to bring down his sister's attackers, he is offered a spot on the team with Alex Quinn.

 Torres often has trouble readjusting to a normal life and working with a team; he is thus reluctant to wear the NCIS windbreaker or cap when visiting crime scenes.
 Being undercover for so long has given him a range of skills such as close combat training, but his methods are a bit unpredictable: e.g., such as drawing a gunman's attention by jumping onto a poker table with McGee holding them at gunpoint.

 Torres is also not afraid to break rules if he needs to, which on occasion has him butting heads with Gibbs.
 He is very charismatic, has a sense of humor and is very adept in social situations; he once got a suspect to talk by offering her a candy bar.
 He has a picture of himself on his desk as a reminder of a woman he loved but lost to cancer as a teenager.
 Torres is superstitious of anything relating to the dead; once forgoing an apartment where the resident had recently died and proclaiming he could never work in a cemetery because of this.

 He also strikes up a friendly rivalry with Clayton Reeves, and they both try to one-up each other—from undercover tactics to arm-wrestling contests.
 In the episode "High Tide", Torres and Ellie Bishop go on an undercover mission, which revolves around them both acting like a couple.
 Both of them find that they enjoy the experience and develop a mutual lingering attraction towards each other.
 In the episode "Death from Above", it is revealed that Torres has feelings for Bishop.
 Throughout season 17, Ziva David encourages Torres to reveal his feelings for Bishop, as their relationship mirrors her own with Anthony DiNozzo.